almas-alright/node-rest-api/README.md

     $ npm install
 ```

-then create a database in your mysql and replace these with you credentials
+then create a database in your mysql and replace these with your credentials

 ```
     host: "<your db host>",